-6.1 Technical Challenges
+6.1.
+Technical Challenges

 Despite its potential, the adoption of blockchain technology in Sub-Saharan Africa's (SSA) agricultural supply chains faces significant technical challenges.
 One major issue is scalability, as many blockchain platforms struggle to handle the large volumes of transactions required in complex supply chains.
-This limitation can lead to slower transaction processing times and reduced efficiency, undermining the technology's intended benefits(Cao et al. 2022).
+This limitation can lead to slower transaction processing times and reduced efficiency, undermining the technology's intended benefits[6].

 Another concern is energy consumption, particularly with blockchain systems that rely on energy-intensive consensus mechanisms like Proof of Work (PoW).
-In a region where access to reliable and affordable energy is limited, the high energy requirements of blockchain can pose significant barriers to adoption(Rana, Tricase, and De Cesare 2021).
+In a region where access to reliable and affordable energy is limited, the high energy requirements of blockchain can pose significant barriers to adoption[20].
 Additionally, the integration with existing systems presents a challenge.
 Many agricultural supply chains in SSA still rely on manual processes and outdated technologies.
 Transitioning to blockchain requires significant upgrades to infrastructure and compatibility with existing systems, which can be both technically and logistically demanding.
-Without seamless integration, the implementation of blockchain may disrupt rather than enhance supply chain operations (Salah et al. 2019).
+Without seamless integration, the implementation of blockchain may disrupt rather than enhance supply chain operations[21].

-6.2 Economic Barriers
+6.2.
+Economic Barriers

 The high initial implementation costs of blockchain technology remain a significant barrier for many stakeholders in SSA's agricultural sector.
 Setting up blockchain systems involves expenses related to hardware, software, training, and infrastructure upgrades.
-For smallholder farmers and cooperatives with limited financial resources, these costs can be prohibitive, discouraging adoption(Kamble et al. 2020).Moreover, ongoing operational costs, such as transaction fees and system maintenance, may further burden stakeholders, particularly in a region where profit margins in agriculture are already narrow.
+For smallholder farmers and cooperatives with limited financial resources, these costs can be prohibitive, discouraging adoption[8].
+Moreover, ongoing operational costs, such as transaction fees and system maintenance, may further burden stakeholders, particularly in a region where profit margins in agriculture are already narrow.
 Without financial support or subsidized solutions, blockchain adoption may remain inaccessible to many in the sector.

-6.3 Social and Regulatory Concerns
+6.3.
+Social and Regulatory Concerns

 Social acceptance and regulatory frameworks are critical factors influencing blockchain adoption in SSA.
 A key challenge is the lack of awareness among stakeholders about blockchain technology and its benefits.
-Many farmers, intermediaries, and policymakers have limited knowledge of how blockchain works, leading to skepticism and resistance to change.
-Overcoming these barriers requires targeted education and capacity-building initiatives to demonstrate the technology's value and practical applications(Alkahtani et al. 2021).
+Many farmers, intermediaries, and policymakers have limited knowledge of how blockchain works, leading to scepticism and resistance to change.
+Overcoming these barriers requires targeted education and capacity-building initiatives to demonstrate the technology's value and practical applications[22].

 The absence of supportive policies and standards is another major limitation.
 For blockchain to function effectively in agricultural supply chains, governments must establish regulatory frameworks that promote its adoption while addressing concerns about data privacy, security, and interoperability.
 However, many SSA countries lack clear guidelines for blockchain implementation, creating uncertainty for stakeholders and slowing down progress.

-Harmonizing blockchain standards across countries and sectors is crucial to ensure its scalability and cross-border applicability(Khan et al. 2022).
+Harmonizing blockchain standards across countries and sectors is crucial to ensure its scalability and cross-border applicability [23].

 In summary, while blockchain offers transformative potential for SSA's agricultural supply chains, its adoption is hindered by technical, economic, and social challenges.
-Addressing these limitations requires a collaborative effort involving governments(Sharma, Al Khalil, and Daim 2022), private sector players, and development organizations to create an enabling environment that supports blockchain integration and ensures its benefits are accessible to all.
+Addressing these limitations requires a collaborative effort involving governments[24], private sector players, and development organizations to create an enabling environment that supports blockchain integration and ensures its benefits are accessible to all.